 But can facial recognition be fooled?

 - Grigory Bakunov in Russia has invented a solution to escape proper face detection and confuse face detection devices.
 He has developed an algorithm that creates special makeup to fool the software.
-However, he has chosen not to bring his product to market after realizing how easily criminals could use it.
+However, he has not brought his product to market after realizing how easily criminals could use it.

-- In Germany, Berlin artist Adam Harvey has come up with a similar device known as CV Dazzle.
+- In Germany, Berlin artist Adam Harvey has developed a similar device known as CV Dazzle.
 He is now working on clothing featuring patterns to prevent detection.
 The hyperface camouflage includes patterns in fabric, such as eyes and mouths, to fool the face recognition system.

 - In late 2017, a Vietnamese company successfully used a mask to hack the Face ID face recognition function of Apple's iPhone X. However, the hack is too complicated to implement for large-scale exploitation.